 St. Mary’s Nutrition Center

-Sitting in the midst of Lewiston, Maine’s most diverse and economically challenged neighborhoods, the St. Mary’s Nutrition Center serves families, youth, adults, elders, and refugees who range from age 3 to over 70 and come from many diverse backgrounds.
+Tthe St. Mary’s Nutrition Center serves families, youth, adults, elders, and refugees who range from age 3 to over 70 and come from many backgrounds.
 The Nutrition Center promotes community health through organizing, advocacy, and education.
 The long term goal of the Nutrition Center is to build a viable food system while supporting local leaders, strengthening community ties, and engaging youth as agents of change.
+The corps member at St. Mary’s would work with area public schools to increase hands-on learning about healthy food and work with nutrition services on enhancing school meals.

-The service member at St. Mary’s would work with area public schools to increase hands-on learning about healthy food and work with nutrition services to increase culturally relevant school meals.
-When you serve in Maine, you are joining a family of 12 Service members serving all across the state.
+When you join FoodCorps in Maine, you join a family of 12 corps members serving all across the state.
 We connect both virtually and in person, spend time together and learn, and enjoy all the natural beauty and excellent food culture Maine has to offer.
-No matter where you are, you have the support of the cohort and FoodCorps Maine staff, Malia and Ryan, who both grew up in Maine and love sharing all that is great about this state with service members who we hope will put down roots here and continue to be an important part of Maine.
+No matter where you are, you have the support of the cohort and FoodCorps Maine staff, Malia and Ryan, who both grew up in Maine and love sharing all that is great about this state with corps members who we hope will put down roots here and continue to be an important part of Maine.

 Preferred Qualifications